TomazMartins/sumptus/README.md

 # Sumptus
 **Sumptus**, is a word in latim to "invoice".
-Sumptus is a Desktop application, write in Ruby, to control the family budget.
+Sumptus is a desktop application, write in Ruby, to control the household budget.

 ## How To Contribute
 To contribute with Sumptus, please, read the follow [document][to-contribute].